An Easy Lobster Scampi Recipe with Linguine Pasta

 A large plate of lobster scampi with fresh linguine.

 Just when you think fresh cooked lobster meat couldn’t get any more delicious, I add butter, wine, and pasta!
 If you’ve ever had garlic shrimp scampi, this is very similar, only with cooked lobster meat!
 If you like lobster pasta dishes, you should try my Lobster Gnocchi or my Creamy Lobster Pasta!
-Plus, I have plenty of other lobster recipes like my Butter-Poached Lobster Tails, Lobster Pot Pie, and Lobster Cakes.
 Of course, don’t forget the Lobster Risotto!!

 Ingredients